43rd Congress of the Communist Party of Great Britain: The Congress

 The congress convened with 213 delegates in attendance, though other sources suggest approximately 220.
-Outside the venue, a Morning Star seller positioned outside the venue managing to sell only eighteen copies despite the large number of delegates entering.
-The proceedings were chaired by Marian Darke, the Party's vice-president and a secondary school teacher who was due to become president of the National Union of Teachers.
-At 42, she was described as one of the Party's chief strategists responsible for developing the "Democratic Left" concept.
+Outside the venue, a Morning Star seller managed to sell only eighteen copies despite the large number of delegates entering.
+The proceedings were chaired by Marian Darke, the Party's 42-year-old vice-president and secondary school teacher who was due to become president of the National Union of Teachers.
+She was described as one of the Party's chief strategists responsible for developing the "Democratic Left" concept.

-The congress began with procedural disputes, with the very first speaker alleging that the executive had manipulated the result.
+The congress began with procedural disputes, with the first speaker alleging that the executive had predetermined the outcome.
 Early debates were marked by the generational divide within the party, with younger delegates advocating transformation while older members expressed reservations about abandoning the party's communist identity.
 Despite predictions of a close contest, the voting proved decisively in favour of transformation, with regular two-to-one majorities supporting the dismantling of existing party structures and their replacement with a loosely articulated federal organisation.

-The proceedings included debates as the minority sought to preserve the party's traditional structures.
-Around thirty delegates were prepared to applaud the principle of receiving secret financial support from the Communist Party of the Soviet Union, highlighting the deep ideological divisions within the party.
+Traditionalist delegates mounted substantial opposition to preserve the party's structures.
+Around thirty were prepared to applaud the principle of receiving secret financial support from the Communist Party of the Soviet Union, highlighting the deep ideological divisions within the party.

 Among the notable speakers was Wilf Page, an 80-year-old Communist farmworker from Norfolk who had suffered years of blacklisting for his beliefs.
 Despite his traditionalist background, Page supported the transformation, stating that "older comrades must shed our nostalgia, including the name of the organisation" and offering support to younger members seeking change.
-Other speakers included historian Monty Johnstone, who inflicted the only traditionalist victory on the executive during the three days, and Mike Squires, a London taxi driver with a PhD who unsuccessfully attempted to ensure the new organisation retained a commitment to public ownership.
+Other speakers included historian Monty Johnstone, who secured the only traditionalist victory during the congress, and Mike Squires, a London taxi driver with a PhD who unsuccessfully attempted to ensure the new organisation retained a commitment to public ownership.

 When Darke asked delegates to vote on changing the name to Democratic Left by holding up their orange credential cards, the motion passed decisively.
 Those supporting transformation won all the important votes and secured every place on the new Federal Executive.
 The congress formally voted by 135 votes to 72 to dissolve the CPGB and establish the successor organisation "Democratic Left".
-Plans to display the new "Democratic Left" name and logo over the platform were delayed until lunchtime when the comrade responsible for erecting it overslept due to his alarm clock failing.
+The display of the new "Democratic Left" name and logo over the platform was delayed until lunchtime when the volunteer responsible overslept.
 Notably, the congress was not particularly youthful, with the largest single age group being the over-forties.